Cours3r/Dotfiles/readme.md

 .             theme -> ~/.oh-my-zsh/custom/themes/

+X - Xresources config for dracula theme for rofi, urxvt and other applications

+-> location: .Xresources -> ~/.Xresources

+alacritty - config for alacritty, dracula colors

+-> location: alacritty.yml -> ~/.config/alacritty/

+git - my git config

+-> location: .gitconfig -> ~

+nvim - my neovim, heavily from keiththomps, with plugins, functions, and other helpful configurations

+-> location: init.vim -> ~/.config/nvim/

+st - config.h for st with alpha value set and dracula color schemes

+-> Apply scrollback, clipboard, and alpha patches, then build using custom config.h header

+tmux - tmux config, heavily from keiththomps.
+Most keybinds are vim + alt key

+-> location: .tmux.conf -> ~

 ### Bugs/Issues:

 * Lock screen image doesn't scale, on a larger monitor it will require a manual resize
+* nvim + tmux + dracula breaks italics fonts in all terminals, highlights everything instead.

 ### Acknowledgments

 * dlcgold - used his FullMetalArch config to get a starting point with openbox
+* keiththomps - used his tmux & nvim configs to start with
+* lukesmith - Great videos with nice setups and tutorials.
+Found lot's of awesome tools from his videos.